ryansereno/track-namer/README.md

 <!-- ABOUT THE PROJECT -->
 Basic Python script to automate the renaming of music files based on their meta data
 <br/>
-Files well me renames to `trackname.mp3`
+Files will be renamed to `trackname.mp3`

 </div>